frostcone/magmaguy.com/wiki/en/elitemobs/elitescript_actions.md

 Actions are at the core of the script.
 These determine what the script does and allows you to set custom intervals.

 Actions always start with the type of action you are going to do.
 Different action types serve different functions.
 Additionally, all actions have a target or targets.
-Actions can also have a wait timer, to make sure that they things happen at customizable delays.
+Actions can also have a wait timer, to make sure that things happen at customizable delays.
 Finally, actions can also have several other fields specific to the action type.

 ## Shared attributes